 Start Up Intensive – Somerset 2018, applications are open to new and aspiring social entrepreneurs in both Somerset and Devon.
 For more information and to download the application form visit: http://bit.ly/2N5dFTj

 Devon and Somerset Social Entrepreneurs Development Programme, for established social enterprises looking to grow.
 For more information and to download the application form visit: http://bit.ly/2NHAEov

 School for Social Entrepreneurs – Dartington are one of six delivery partners offering a minimum of 12 hours tailored business support to social entrepreneurs in Somerset and Devon as part of the Enhance Social Enterprise Programme.
 For more information and to register visit http://www.devon.cc/ese.

-The project is receiving up to £1,053,610 of funding from the England European Regional Development Fund as part of the European Structural and Investment Funds Growth Programme 2014-2020.
+The Heart of the South West Enhance Social Enterprise Programme is receiving funding from the England European Regional Development Fund (ERDF) as part of the European Structural and Investment Funds Growth Programme 2014-2020.